iamgini/ansible-aap-cac/README.md

-# Configuration as Code for Automation Controllers
+# Configuration as Code for Automation Automation Platform

 This Ansible playbooks and roles allows for easy interaction with an Ansible Controller server via Ansible roles using the Controller collection modules.